robinbryce/quorum-gcp-preemptible/blog-series/article.md

 ## What - overview

-* quorum deployment with raft consensus and optional tessera (private transactions), with support for addition and removal of nodes at will.
+* quorum deployment with raft consensus, with support for live addition of nodes.
   * raft is convenient and simple and scales 'enough' for development and small networks.
-  * might leave tessera as follow up article.
+  * leave tessera as follow up article.
 * wallet keys held in GCP security-manager secrets access controled using GCP principals.
-  * using Cloud KMS (hsm) backed key to wrap the secrets is possible but a *lot* more expensive and requires custom 'unwrap' code on the nodes
-  * can't avoid node keys on disc (clef can fix this?), but can make it transitory and ram based
-  * could (probably) avoid wallet keys on disc - or at least puting them on disc ourselves - but its more work. currently, and this is normal when using go-ethereum based clients - clients all sign and send raw tx's. don't think clef is compatible with this.
 * Use of Google Cloud NAT, Workload Identity, Secrets Manager
+* kubeip for ingress ip assignment
+* envoy as a simple loadbalancer and rate limiter
-* Use of kubeip and traefik for ingress to web access layer workloads
+* traefik for lets encrypt integration and routing to application workloads
-  * it is questionable whether kubeip is the right solution, it results in 'un-assigned' ip pricing (>10x expensive but still only 24 cents/day).
-May be able to achieve the same results by simply assigning the ip to the ingress instance in the tf config - and lose kubeip altogether.
-  * update my cost breakdown shows the static ip is the 2nd most expensive item. it is *more* expensive than some of my vm instances
 * go-ethereum service exposing contract functions as rest endpoints (hello CaaS)
 * terraform cloud hosted and git controled cluster configuration.
-* kubernetes pod authorisation using k8s service accounts bound to GCP principals using workload identity principals for kubernetes pod authorisation
+* All kubernetes workload authorisation using k8s service accounts bound to GCP principals using google workload identity
 * blob (bucket) storage for dlt configuration (genesis and static-nodes.json)
-* blob (bucket) storage for tracking deployed contracts and their abi's
-* skaffold for build/deploy/test
+* skaffold  and kustomize for build/deploy

 ## Key modifications from referenced 'cheap cluster' article
 * use workload identity for all pod auth: kubeip, blob storage, cloud dns01 challenges etc